reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 As the Catalogue Service merely stores  information and in particular does not need to manipulate any of the stored records, [D4.1] identifies the following two non-functional requirements which yield to measureable key performance indicators (KPIs):
   * "The catalogue service shall allow discovering the information it stores."
   * "The catalogue service should provide fast response times.
 As querying the Catalogue occurs before an end-to-end communication is established, response times have no immediate impact on an established end-to-end communication."

 As the Catalogue offers in general a purely request-based service, the KPIs *request (and response) rate* and *response time* are suitable indicators to assess those non-functional requirements.
 Note that populating the Catalogue with new entires--comparable to updating the contents of a web site or within an app store as compared to retirieving the content--is a relativly rare event which the initial tests do not assess seperately.

+In addition, the number of *errors* per experiment are recorded.

 **Average Request and Response Rate**